The Engineering or Manufacturing of Your Car May Increase Your Injury Risk.

 Unfortunately, the cars we rely on in our daily lives are sometimes released into the marketplace with faulty parts or defective designs.
 During 2014, almost 64 million vehicles were recalled in the U.S., doubling the previous annual record in 2004 and exceeding the combined total for 2011-2013.
 Recall announcements were coming at the rate of two a day and affected the equivalent of one in five vehicles on the road.

-Types of Auto Defects and Reasons for Recalls
+Types of Motor Vehicle Defects and Reasons for Recalls

 Reasons for Recalls as Defined by NHTSA

 - Brake problems